-1st Lake Properties, Inc. is notifying you of an incident that may have involved some of your personal information.
+I am writing to update you regarding an incident that may have impacted some of your personal information.

-What happened: On or about December 25, 2021, 1st Lake Properties learned the company had sustained a cyberattack that temporarily disrupted our information technology network.
+What happened?
+On or about February 9, 2022, Friedrich Air Conditioning, LLC ("Friedrich") experienced a data security incident that caused disruption to certain portions of our information technology network.
 We immediately investigated and aggressively responded to this incident.
-Passwords were changed, and steps were taken to block the unauthorized access.
-Local and federal law enforcement were notified.
-Further, outside technical experts were engaged to investigate and evaluate the nature and scope of the incident.
-During our investigation, we have learned that an unauthorized third party may have exfiltrated certain specific files from our IT environment.
+Passwords were changed, and the unauthorized access was blocked.
+Outside technical experts were also engaged to further investigate and evaluate the nature and scope of the incident.